 1. Natural stone should be sealed following installation with the appropriate sealer.
 All exposed surfaces, including the underside of the coping that hangs over the edge of the pool must have adequate sealer applied, which varies depending on porosity of the stone.
 All surrounding stone should be grouted.
 To protect your investment, it is recommended that resealing occurs every 2-3 years to mitigate the water ingress into the stone.
 Professional approved applicators follow key guidelines to ensure that the stone is correctly cleaned and sealed that may facilitate longer intervals between resealing.
 Resealing is required when the stone allows water to rapidly penetrate, giving a wet darkened look.
 Most penetrating sealers are semi breathable thus some water ingress does occur over time, however the water penetration is greatly reduced.

-2. It is recommended that pool owner should keep the water level at a minimum of 100mm from the pool coping.
-To help you do this, you can speak to your pool builder about the possibility of fitting a 40mm overflow pipe.
-Coping that is semi submersed in the swimming pool’s corrosive environment is extremely susceptible to salt attack as it will impact all sealer resins and allow rapid water ingress into the stone.
-If you observe the pool coping appearing damp due to a high water level, lower the water level immediately to prevent water ‘wicking’ into the stone and causing damage.
+2. It is recommended that pool owners keep the water level 100mm below the pool’s coping.
+To help you do this, fitting an overflow pipe will ensure the water doesn’t get to high.
+Some coping that is semi submersed in the swimming pool’s water is susceptible to damaged caused by salt attack.
+Salt will detrimentally impact all sealer resins allowing water ingress into the stone.
+If you observe the pool coping appearing damp due to high water level, lower the water level to prevent water wicking into the stone and potentially causing damage.

 3. Remove staining matter quickly before it penetrates into the stone.
 Sealing does not make Natural Stone ‘stain proof’ but it gives a window of opportunity to remove the stain and facilitate easier cleaning of the stone.
 If stone is not sealed some regular household stains may be difficult or impossible to remove.